MarekSzmyt/challenge_portfolio_marek/README.md

 - How much memory does it use?
 - Can you install and uninstall it?

-## Subtask 4
+## Subtask 4 - Natvie vs Web
-Testing Mobile & Web App
+Testing Native & Web App

 👉 [link to app](https://swipeto.pl/)